 About Nala

-Nala is a female Golden Retriever about 6 years old.
+Nala is a female Golden Retriever over 6 years old.
 Carefully selected as a great representative of her breed, Rachael decided to make her part of their program.
 Rachael has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Great health testing